 4. After Committal:

 (a) A body shall not be removed from the Crematorium after the Service of Committal except for a lawful purpose.

-(b) Subject to receiving the necessary Authority to Cremate, the coffin and its contents shall be put into the cremator, as soon as practicable, exactly as they have been received on the catafalque.
+(b) Subject to receiving the necessary Authority to Cremate, the coffin and its contents shall be put into the cremator exactly as they have been received and as soon as practicable.
 A body not cremated on the same day as the coffin is received at the Crematorium may only be retained on the written consent of the Applicant for cremation and in circumstances deemed necessary by the Cremation Authority, including impacts on the environment.
-All bodies retained at the Crematorium will be accommodated in secure and sanitary conditions within the building.
+All bodies retained at the crematorium will be accommodated in secure and sanitary conditions within the building.

-(c) Once the coffin with its contents has been placed in the cremator, it shall not be touched or interfered with until the process of cremation is completed.
-On completion, the whole of the Cremated Remains/Ashes, which is all the material left in the cremator following cremation less any metals, shall be collected and shall be disposed of in accordance with the instructions received.
+(c) Once a coffin with its contents has been placed in the cremator, it shall not be touched or interfered with until the process of cremation is completed.
+On completion, the whole of the Cremated Remains/Ashes, which is all the material left in the cremator following cremation less any metals, shall be collected and shall be disposed of in accordance with the instruction received.

 5. Correct Identity:

 (a) No coffin shall be accepted at any Crematorium unless it bears adequate particulars of the identity of the deceased person contained therein.
 If a coffin is encased, the cover and the coffin must bear adequate identity of the deceased person.

 (b) Every care must be taken to ensure correct identification throughout the whole proceedings from the moment the coffin is received onto the catafalque until the final disposal of the Cremated Remains/Ashes.

 Each deceased person given to the care of the Cremation Authority shall be cremated separately.
 Exceptions may be made for instance in the case of mother and baby or twin children providing that the next of kin has made a specific request in this regard.